wtakuma/starter-academic/content/authors/admin/_index.md

 ---

 I am a PhD Candidate in Economics at Emory University.
 Prior to joining Emory University, I earned double master degree in Data Science and Economics at South Dakota State University.
-I have worked as a
-Research Assistant at United Nations University- World Institute for Development and Economic Research (UNU-WIDER) at University of Ghana.
-My research interests includes Empirical macroeconomics, Time Series Analysis and Machine Learning applications to Macroeconomics.
+I have worked as a Research Assistant at United Nations University- World Institute for Development and Economic Research (UNU-WIDER) at University of Ghana.
+My research interests includes Empirical macroeconomics, Fiscal and Monetary Policy, Time Series Analysis and Machine Learning applications to Macroeconomics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/mycv.pdf" "newtab" >}}resumé{{< /staticref >}}.